mgoellnitz/dinistiq/README.md

 ```

 So a servlet has to tell which url patterns its requests should meet, to be
 able to handle them.
-Additionally it tells an order number to sort all
+Additionally, it tells an order number to sort all
-available servlets to provide a certain precedency rule for them.
+available servlets to provide a certain precedence rule for them.

 ## Custom Class Resolver